What do you do when you only have 24 hours in Yosemite National Park?

 There are many viewpoints along the short paved trail to view this gorgeous scene.
 We recommend grabbing a blanket and a cup of coffee, to sit and enjoy the rising sun.

 Early riser?
 We started our day in Yosemite before the sun rose.
 3:00 am to be exact.
-It’s important to note that if you are visiting Yosemite National Park during the summer, the sun rises very early in the day.
+It’s important to note that if you are planning things to do in Yosemite National Park during the summer, the sun rises very early in the day.
 Plan ahead and make sure to consider driving times if you are wanting to make a certain time of day!

 Read More: How To Prepare Coffee On The Road